inveniosoftware/docs-invenio-rdm/docs/maintenance/internals/audit-logs.md

 The Audit logging feature provides a mechanism to track actions performed within the InvenioRDM framework.
 It integrates with the existing service layers, ensuring that the relevant operations are logged.

+For example, audit logs allow admins to track resource actions like creating/editing/deleting a draft and publishing a record.

 ## Implementation

 InvenioRDM implements Audit logs as records, leveraging the framework's existing record management infrastructure.
 This approach ensures efficient querying, indexing, and management of log entries.

 ### Storage

-To maintain consistency across storage backends, such as the database and the configured search backend (e.g., OpenSearch), the Unit of Work (UoW) pattern is used.
-This ensures that all operations, including creation, updates, and indexing, are handled transactionally, keeping the database and search indexes synchronized.
+The Unit of Work (UoW) pattern is used to maintain consistency across storage backends, such as the database and the configured search backend (e.g., OpenSearch).
+This ensures that all operations, including creation, updates, and indexing, are handled transactionally, keeping the database and search index synchronized.

 ### Service Layer